-- agreement, the parties shall decide on the fair and reasonable allocation of the leasehold revenues for those Port leases that are in existence on the Property as of the Expiration Date.
+(2) If either party decides it is not in its best interest to enter into a new agreement, the parties shall decide on the fair and reasonable allocation of the leasehold revenues for those Port leases that are in existence on the Property as of the Expiration Date.
 Consideration will be given to the Port's need to receive a fair return on capital invested by the Port on the Property.
 If the parties are unable to agree on a reasonable allocation of leasehold revenues as stated above, then either party may invoke the dispute resolution procedures under Section 24(b) below.
-In this event this agreement will be extended until such time as the dispute resolution regarding allocation has been concluded. - 2.
-Delegation.
+In this event this agreement will be extended until such time as the dispute resolution regarding allocation has been concluded.

+2. Delegation.
 DNR hereby delegates management to the Port, and the Port hereby accepts this delegation and agrees to manage the parcels of state-owned aquatic lands listed on Exhibit A, which are attached hereto and incorporated by reference, (hereinafter referred to as the "Property"), as of the Effective Date of this Agreement in accordance with the provisions hereof.